survivejs/react-book/manuscript/07_implementing_dnd.md

 }
 ```

-If you drag a note to a lane now, you should see logs at your console.
+If you refresh your browser and drag a note to a lane now, you should see log messages at your console.
 The question is what to do with this data?
 Before actually moving the note to a lane, we should check whether it's empty or not.
 If it has content already, the operation doesn't make sense.
 Our existing logic can deal with that.

 This is a simple check to make.
 Given we know the target lane at our `noteTarget` `hover` handler, we can check its `notes` array as follows: